WangJiaJun515/2022Fall_projects/README.md

 ## Technical stuff

-The AI is a simple brute-force AI with no pruning.
-It evaluates a given position by counting the value of the pieces for each side (pawn -> 1, knight/bishop -> 3, rook -> 5, queen -> 9).
-It will evaluate the tree of moves, and take the path that results in the greatest gain.
-To learn more, check out [my post on how it works](https://mbuffett.com/posts/chess-ai/).
+The AI is a simple brute-force Minimax AI with pruning.
+The board class contains an attribute named points, if one piece moves to a certain position, the points of board will (white piece - adding, black piece - reducing) update correlative points through scoring table and opponents' value.
+Then it will evaluate the tree of moves and get the path that takes the greatest points.